Electronic Visit Verification Information

 If you have not already done so, please complete the EVV selection declaration form as soon as possible.

-- In the EVV webinar held on July 14, we stated that landlines would only be accepted for the beneficiary.
-However, we have received clarification from CMS and we can now accept beneficiary cell phones.
+- In the EVV webinar held on July 14, we stated that landlines would only be accepted for the client.
+However, we have received clarification from CMS and we can now accept client cell phones.

-- Beneficiary signatures will not be required at this time due to the circumstances around Covid-19.
+- Client signatures will not be required at this time due to the circumstances around Covid-19.

 The 21st Century Cures Act—which was signed into law in 2016—requires state agencies to implement a system of electronic visit verification (EVV) for personal care services and home health care services provided and reimbursed under Medicaid.
 The EVV mandate is designed to enhance quality and accuracy of care services.